alatiera/gnome-podcasts/README.md

 The project was named after Allan Moore's character [Evey Hammond](https://en.wikipedia.org/wiki/Evey_Hammond) from the graphic novel V for Vendetta.

 It has nothing to do with the horrible headlines on the news.

+## Acknowledgments

+Hammond's design is heavily insired by [Gnome-Music](https://wiki.gnome.org/Design/Apps/Music) and [Vocal](http://vocalproject.net/).
+We also copied some elements from [Gnome-news](https://wiki.gnome.org/Design/Apps/Potential/News).
+And almost the entirety of the build system is copied from the [Fractal](https://gitlab.gnome.org/danigm/fractal) project.